gradle/gradle/design-docs/sharing-code-quality-config.md

 - It feels that the `resources.text()`/`resources.archiveText()` methods compensate for limitations in Gradle's file APIs.
 For example, it would be more natural to select an archive entry using a file (tree) API and pass the result to `resources.text()`, rather than using `resources.archiveText()`.
+- Should there be a way to query the character encoding of the file returned by `TextResource#asFile`?
+(As long as we return the original file that the resource was created from (if any), we can't standardize on one particular encoding.)